The 28 Different Types of Sleeves: A Complete Guide

 Bishop Sleeve

-The Bishop sleeve is a type of raglan sleeve, named after its inventor, Bishop Robert Stokes.
+The Bishop sleeve is a type of raglan sleeve named after its inventor, Bishop Robert Stokes.
 The distinguishing feature of the Bishop sleeve is the use of a single piece of fabric for both the front and back of the sleeve, with a seam running down the outside of the arm.
-This construction method eliminates the need for a separate sleeve lining, and results in a lighter and more comfortable garment.
+This construction method eliminates the need for a separate sleeve lining and results in a lighter and more comfortable garment.

 Kimono Sleeve

 A kimono sleeve is a type of sleeve often used in East Asian dress, particularly in Japan, China, and Korea.
 It is a wide, voluminous sleeve that hangs down from the shoulder to the wrist.
 The kimono sleeve is also sometimes used in Western dress, particularly in the form of the kimono robe.
-This is also an example of one piece sleeve.
+This is also an example of a one-piece sleeve.
 The same garment is used with the bodice.

 Bracelet Sleeve

 A bracelet sleeve is a type of sleeve that covers the wrist and part of the forearm.
-It is usually made of a band of fabric or other material, and is often decorated with lace, embroidery, or beads.
+It is usually made of a band of fabric or other material and is often decorated with lace, embroidery, or beads.

-Bracelet sleeves were popular in the Middle Ages, and were often worn by noblewomen.
+Bracelet sleeves were popular in the Middle Ages and were often worn by noblewomen.
 They were also worn by some men, particularly those who were involved in the Crusades.
 In the modern era, bracelet sleeves are sometimes worn as part of a costume or as part of a fashion statement.

 Frill Sleeve